koushik-ms/sw-craft/posts/using-mobbing-to-learn-tdd.md

 2. These slides from the global day of Mobretreat have detailed information about the roles in strong-style mobbing.
 Mob mentality show episodes also useful information.
 3. If you would like to experience a mobbing session for yourself, I'd highly recommend attending one of the "Coding Saturdaze" sessions conducted by Coach Bob Allen.
 Bob does a fantastic job of making key insights from TDD and Mob programming available when it's most meaningful and I've learnt a lot whenever I mobbed with him.

 I'm eager to know how you have experimented with making TDD and other agile practices more accessible to development teams ?
-What resources have helped you and yout teams ?
+What resources have helped you and your teams ?
 Feel free to share in a comment.